egel-lang/egel-lang.github.io/FAQ.md

 + After I got used to the idea I actually started wondering what would open up with an untyped language.
 Lisp research has lead to some baffling new constructs, surprising usage of a simple operational semantics.
-I got interested what would, or could, happen if I relaxed all constrains I met.
+I got interested what would, or could, happen if I relaxed all constraints I met.

 ## Eager rewriting?
 Surely modern math would suggest a lazy system?